 This English Heritage site is free to visit, allows dogs on leads and offers great views.

 Located just above Bowleaze Cove, the temple is in very easy reach of the park.

-Sand art has long been practiced in the area and this exhibition showcases some of the best sand artist in the world.
+Sand art has long been practiced in the area and this exhibition showcases some of the best sand artists in the world.

-There’s a huge range of sand art to see and some sculptures are huge!
+There’s a huge range of sand art to see- big and small!

 The whole family will find their favourite in the diverse collection.

 The bay, stretching from Weymouth, includes several beaches, including the golden sands of Weymouth Beach itself.

 Sheltered from south-west winds, the waters here are great for sailing and the bay hosted sailing events for the 2012 Olympics.

 If you’re keen to get out on the water yourself, there are opportunities to take daytrips, charter a fishing boat or even learn to sail.